The National Curriculum

 A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
 Building on this knowledge and understanding, pupils will be able to use technology to create programs, systems and a range of content.

-All pupils have access to a class Interactive Whiteboard, with some classes having the state of the art Cboards, allowing teachers to meet different learning styles in an engaging way.
-The school also has a Computer suite containing a set of class laptops as well as a class set of LearnPads.
+All pupils have access to state of the art Cboards, allowing teachers to meet different learning styles in an engaging way.
+The school also has a Computer suite containing a set of class laptops as well as sets of LearnPads.
 With the continual progress of the technological world, we are able to offer personalised learning which enhances cross curricular links to other subjects.